d3x0r/sack.vfs/README_TCP.md

 ## TCP Socket Object (Network.TCP)

+This is a simple TCP interface.
+More complex interfaces might support callbacks for completion of very large packets; sending large packets which allow the network to not duplicate the data.
+The network does generally queue the data, releasing application buffers on write.
+Reads are meant to be read into a user supplied buffer, but this provides a default 4k buffer; TCP read events for large packets will be a series of 4K buffers.

+Close() is implemented gracefully, so any sent data will still be sent, but no further data will be received.
+When any pending writes are completed, the socket is fully closed.

 ``` js
 var sack = require( 'sack.vfs' );
 var tcp  = sack.Network.TCP( "localhost:5555", (msg,rinfo)=>{ console.log( "got message:", msg ) } );